Home > GK Article > World Heritage Day

 Celebrating World Heritage Day

-There could be a number of ways to celebrate International Day For Monuments and Sites.
+There could be a number of ways to celebrate International Day for Monuments and Sites.
 Some of these are discussed below:

 3. Support Conservation Projects: Many heritage sites suffer from neglect and environmental damage.
 Donating to restoration projects or volunteering with conservation groups can help preserve them.